david-schaller/AsymmeTree/development notes/slides_context.md

     This file will be used during the svg code design of the creation of the figure.

   - [x] Stress that the final figures have to be formal enough for a scientific talk, but still resembling my natural hand-style.

+- [ ] Describe auxiliary figures

+  Given a section $x$ of the sketch (see [slides_sketch_content.md](slides_sketch_content.md) and [draft_figures.pdf](draft_figures.pdf)).

+  Add a new subsection for the description of each of the mathematical objects present in the drawing.

+  This should be a very detailed description on how to draw the mathematical object using simple objects like lines or bullets.
+Describe with precision the position of everithing.

+  Do for section:

+  Additionally, in the directory  [figures for slides](figures for slides)  create a sub-pdf cropping to the specific part where the object appears

+  - [x] 1

+  - [ ] 2

+  - [ ] 3

+  - [ ] 4

+  - [ ] 5

+  - [ ] 6

+  - [ ] 7

 - [ ] AI agent writes structured SVG